rewinfrey/cloud-storage-poc/README.md

 ### Dependencies

-Creates a session using AWS conventions and expects AWS credentials to exist in `~/.aws/credentials`.
+For the AWS test, you will need AWS account credentials stored in `~/.aws/credentials`.
+See the [getting started with AWS S3 guide](https://aws.amazon.com/s3/getting-started/) for more info.

-For the Azure test, you need to export the following env vars:
+For the Azure test, you will need to export the following env vars:

 ```
 AZURE_STORAGE_ACCOUNT
 AZURE_STORAGE_ACCESS_KEY
 ```

-Both the AWS and Azure credentials require configuration and setup of AWS and Azure portal accounts.
+Please see the [Azure blob storage quickstart guide](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-go?tabs=linux) for more info.

+### Data

+File used for the write / read tests can be found in `data`.
+In total 41 files encoded in binary format were used and have a range of sizes from 1K to 50K.

 ### Build